rust-community/rustbridge/workshops/mondrian-pattern/README.md

 **What are we interested in?** The paintings of Piet Mondrian.
 They are oil paintings on canvas.
 The canvas is made of some fabric (linen) which is a plant...
 The paint is some colourful substances mixed with oil as a suspension -- **STOP!** We could continue like this for ever.

 **What aspect(s) of his paintings are we interested in?** The distinctive visual patterns.
-For us as humans all these things are often immediately clear but for the machines we want to program it is not.
+For us as humans, all these things are often immediately clear but for the machines we want to program they are not.

 ### Mondrian Patterns

 What makes this type of pattern _this_ type of pattern?

 With this description we will certainly make an over-simplification, omitting many aspects of the choices he made regarding composition, geometry, colour...
-We will see more of the complexity the further we proceed.
+We will see more of the complexity as we proceed.

 * We see the _canvas_ as a rectangular surface that has a colour at each location.
 Initially it is white or some other more or less uniform colour.